-Gan De hailed from the state of Qi 齊, or probably from Lu 魯 or the southern state of Chu 楚.
+Gan De hailed from the regional state of Qi 齊, or probably from Lu 魯 or the southern state of Chu 楚.
 According to traditional accounts he observed and fixed 118 stars (hengxing 恒星) and counted 511 stars in the whole sky.
-This information can be found in the treatise Tianwen lüe 天文略 in the Song period encyclopaedia Tongzhi 通志.
-Gan De's book Tianwen xingzhan 天文星占 "Astronomical star prognostication", with a length of 8 juan "scrolls", is long lost.
+This information can be found in the treatise Tianwen lüe 天文略 in the Song-period encyclopaedia Tongzhi 通志.
+Gan De's book Tianwen xingzhan 天文星占 "Astronomical star prognostication", with a length of 8 juan, is long lost.

-Shi Shen Kun or Shi Shenfu 石申夫 came from the state of Wei 魏 and lived around the same time as Gan De.
+Shi Shen Kun or Shi Shenfu 石申夫 hailed from the state of Wei 魏 and lived around the same time as Gan De.
 He had fixed 138 starry constellations and counted 810 stars in the sky.
 It is said that he had already constated a different velocity of the moon on its course around the earth and that it deviated from the normal course of the ecliptic (huangdao 黃道).
 He furthermore was convinced that lunar and solar eclipses were the result of a mutual covering of the celestial bodies.
 His book Tianwen 天文 "Astronomy" (literally "Patterns of the sky"), with a length of 8 juan, is likewise lost.
-He has also written the book Huntian tu 渾天圖, a map of the starry sky, that has not survived.
-The Tianwen is listed in the bibliography Qilu 七錄 by the Liang period 梁 (502-557) scholar Ruan Xiaoxu 阮孝緒.
+He also wrote the book Huntian tu 渾天圖, a map of the starry sky that has not survived.
+The Tianwen is listed in the bibliography Qilu 七錄 by the Liang-period 梁 (502-557) scholar Ruan Xiaoxu 阮孝緒 (479-536).
 The Tianwen was probably the basic writing from which all later texts developed that were attributed to Shi Shen and Gan De.
 From the Han period 漢 (206 BCE-220 CE) on it was called Shishi xingjing.

-During the Three Kingdoms period 三國 (220-280) the Grand Astologer (taishi ling 太史令) of the empire of Wu 吳 (222-280), Chen Zhuo 陳卓, collected the statements by Shi Shen, Gan De and a third astrologer, Wu Xian 巫咸, and compiled a book including information about 283 constellations (xingguan 星官 "star offices or officals") with 1,464 stars.
+During the Three Empires period 三國 (220-280), the Grand Astrologer (taishi ling 太史令) of the empire of Wu 吳 (222-280), Chen Zhuo 陳卓, collected the statements by Shi Shen, Gan De and a third astrologer, Wu Xian 巫咸, and compiled a book including information about 283 constellations (xingguan 星官 "star offices or officials") with 1,464 stars.